supposedly/nutshell/README.md

 4, 1, 2, 0, any.0, any.1, any.2, 0, 0, 6   # S:6
 4, 1, 3, 0, any.0, any.1, any.2, 0, 0, 7   # S:7
 ```
-Anything valid in a mapping var literal is also valid here (references too), with one addition: an underscore, `_`, says not to make
+Anything valid in a mapping statelist is also valid here (references too), with one addition: an underscore, `_`, says not to make
 an auxiliary transition at all for its cellstate.
 ```rb
 # Nutshell